Hepatitis A virus internal ribosome entry site (IRES)

 This family represents the internal ribosome entry site (IRES) of the hepatitis A virus.
-HAV IRES is a 450 nucleotide long sequence located in the 735 nt long 5’ UTR (untranslated region) of Hepatitis A viral RNA genome.
+HAV IRES is a 450 nucleotide long sequence located in the 735 nt long 5' UTR (untranslated region) of Hepatitis A viral RNA genome.
 IRES elements allow cap and end-independent translation of mRNA in the host cell.
 The IRES achieves this by mediating the internal initiation of translation by recruiting a ribosomal 40S pre-initiation complex directly to the initiation codon and eliminates the requirement for eukaryotic initiation factor, eIF4F.

 History and background

-The IRES was first discovered in the RNA genome of picornaviridae by Norman Sonenberg in 1988.
-Initially, the identified 5’ UTR of poliovirus (PV) that directed internal initiation for protein synthesis was termed ribosome landing pad (RLP).
+The IRES was first discovered in the RNA genome of picornaviridae by Nahum Sonenberg in 1988.
+Initially, the identified 5' UTR of poliovirus (PV) that directed internal initiation for protein synthesis was termed ribosome landing pad (RLP).
 This term was substituted with internal ribosome entry site soon after, which is also more commonly used today.
 In 1988, only encephalomycoarditis virus (EMCV) and PV were being used to demonstrate IRES ability.
 Research identifying the IRES in HAV was done in 1993 by Michael J. Glass, Xi-Yu Jia, and Donald F. Summers.
 Their research indicated the IRES of HAV was located downstream of nucleotide 45 and included up to nucleotide 734.

 Cap-independent internal initiation of protein synthesis differs from normal cellular cap-dependent translation initiation. eIF4 (eukaryotic initiation factor 4) as a whole complex made up of eIF4A, eIF4B, eIF4E, and eIF4G. eIF4F is used to refer to the complex that comprises eIF4E, 4G, and 4A.
-In cap-dependent translation initiation, the eIF4F binds to the m7G cap on the 5’ UTR end, recruiting the 40S small ribosomal subunit and scanning downstream for the AUG start codon.
+In cap-dependent translation initiation, the eIF4F binds to the m7G cap on the 5' UTR end, recruiting the 40S small ribosomal subunit and scanning downstream for the AUG start codon.
 Cap-independent internal initiation has shown to interfere with either parts of eIF4 or the entire complex.

 Function

-Uncoated in the cytoplasm, HAV genome initiates translation independent of a 5’ cap in order to synthesize its viral proteins.
+Uncoated in the cytoplasm, HAV genome initiates translation independent of a 5' cap in order to synthesize its viral proteins.
 The secondary structure of the HAV IRES is both necessary and sufficient for the genome to recruit a ribosome and initiate translation.
-A host cell ribosome recognizes the IRES and will directly enter at the sequence rather than scan from the 5’ end.
+A host cell ribosome recognizes the IRES and will directly enter at the sequence rather than scan from the 5' end.
 The HAV genome does not encode for proteins that have host protein shut off abilities.
 Therefore, the HAV IRES must compete with host cell m7G capped mRNA.
 Unfortunately, HAV IRES initiation of translation is not as efficient as a typical host cell m7G cap.
-Although HAV IRES structure has affinity for eIF4F, its affinity is not nearly as high as the host cell’s capped mRNAs.
+Although HAV IRES structure has affinity for eIF4F, its affinity is not nearly as high as the host cell's capped mRNAs.
 This results in a longer period required until maximum shedding of the virus is reached.
 This also results in cell death only occurring from host immune responses rather than lysis.